brandonhrowe/the-big-splice/README.md

 ### FFmpeg

 The process for generating the final film, as with the clips, utilizes FFmpeg.
-In order to concatenate the three clips (as well as the intro and outro logos), a .txt file is generated with file paths to all the files. ffmpy then references that .txt file to generate a new .mp4 video file for the viewer.
+In order to concatenate the three clips (as well as the intro and outro logos), a .txt file is generated with file paths to all the files.
+FFmpeg then references that .txt file to generate a new .mp4 video file for the viewer.

 ### Video.JS